Dumpster-Studios/BattleForArkhos/readme.md

 `D` Sidestep right.

-`1..9 or Mouse Wheel` Select weapon from active list.
+`1..9 or Mouse Wheel` Select weapon or tool from the active list.

 `E` Reload active weapon, or change active tool mode.